-In the Deeping Coomb on the side of Mount Thrihyrne, is the largest fortress in Rohan.
+In the Deeping Coomb on the side of Mount Thribyrne is the largest fortress in Roban.
 Built by Gondor, Helm's Deep was later strengthened by the Riddermark.
-During the long winter of TA 2758, Helm Hammerhand, ninth king of Rohan, took refuge here from an invading force of Dunlendings, thus giving the fortress its name.
+During the long winter of TA 2758, Helm Hammerhand, ninth king of Roban, took refuge here from an invading force of Dunlendings, thus giving the fortress its name.

-Helm's Deep, also called the Hornburg, is located on the edge of a ravine that runs from the Deeping Coomb back into the caves of Aglarond.
+Helm's Deep, also called the Hornburg, is located on the edge of a ravine that runs from the Deeping Coomb back into the cave of Aglarond.
 The Hornburg is a great keep of stone surrounded by a wall, built on an outcropping of the mountain.
 Around this cleft of rock runs the Deeping stream.
 The Deeping Wall runs across the ravine entrance, effectively closing off the caves to any outside force.
-The stream and the wall provide a formidable defense against any hostile attack.
-In fact, if the caves were well stocked a defending force could hold off an attacking army many times its size.
+The stream and the wall provide a formidable defence against any bostile attack.
+In fact, if the caves are well-stocked a defending force could hold off an attacking army many times its size.